wolfhesse/dotnet-docker-samples/aspnetapp/README.md

 # ASP.NET Core Docker Production Sample

 This ASP.NET Core Docker sample demonstrates a best practice pattern for building Docker images for ASP.NET Core apps.
-It works with both Linux and Windows containers.
+The sample works with both Linux and Windows containers.

 The [sample Dockerfile](Dockerfile) creates an ASP.NET Core application Docker image based off of the [ASP.NET Core Runtime Docker base image](https://hub.docker.com/r/microsoft/aspnetcore/).
 This is the type of image you would want to use in production.
 It uses the [Docker multi-stage build feature](https://github.com/dotnet/announcements/issues/18) to build the sample in a container based on the larger [ASP.NET Core Build Docker base image](https://hub.docker.com/r/microsoft/aspnetcore-build/) and then copies the final build result into a Docker image based on the smaller [ASP.NET Core Docker Runtime base image](https://hub.docker.com/r/microsoft/aspnetcore/).
 The build image contains tools that are required to build applications while the runtime image does not.